OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to build add-ins for Excel 2016 or later.
 It introduces core concepts that are fundamental to using the API and provides guidance for performing specific tasks such as reading or writing to a large range, updating all cells in range, and more.

 > [!IMPORTANT]
-> Please read [Using the host-specific API model](../develop/host-specific-api-model.md) to learn about the asynchronous nature of the Excel APIs and how they work with the workbook.
+> See [Using the host-specific API model](../develop/host-specific-api-model.md) to learn about the asynchronous nature of the Excel APIs and how they work with the workbook.

 ## Office.js APIs for Excel